 This year, tours will run from June 12 through to October 18, giving Thomas the Tank Engine fans a chance to hop aboard this iconic locomotive designed to look like the main character from long-running children’s show ‘Thomas and Friends’.
 The excursion takes visitors on a train ride through the Oigawa main line from Shin-Kanaya Station to Senzu Station, with numerous activities to enjoy at both stations.

 Guests aboard Thomas can take full advantage of the experience by purchasing original souvenirs from the snack cart as well as munching on Thomas-themed bento boxes, which are available at Shin-Kanaya Station (just make sure you purchase one before boarding).

-The Day Out With Thomas event also includes appearances by Thomas’s other locomotive friends, Hiro and Percy, at the Thomas Fair, which takes place at Senzu Station.
-You can also tour Thomas’s Maintenance Factory at Shin-Kanaya Station, where you'll get a closer look at how these trains are maintained and cared for.
+The Day Out With Thomas event also includes appearances by Thomas’s other locomotive friends including Hiro, Percy, James, and Rusty at the Thomas Fair, which takes place at Senzu Station.
+Bertie the bus and Bulgy the large double-decker bus will also make appearances and you can arrange to have a ride on these two.

-A round-trip ticket for an adult goes for ¥6,600 (one-way ¥3,050) and children ¥3,060 (¥1,530).
+A round-trip ticket for an adult goes for ¥6,600 (one-way ¥3,050) while children cost ¥3,060 (¥1,530).
 For more information on the tour, visit the official website.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.